 The blockchain technology can be applied in various sectors, but is particularly interesting for the steel industry.
 Why is blockchain and platforms interesting for the steel industry?
 Below you can find the six most important reasons.

 In order to guarantee the quality of steel, papers are required.
-Currently PDF documents are being created with the verification of all data.
-Unfortunately, these types of documents are susceptible to fraud because they can be copied unlimitedly and end users are therefore never one hundred percent sure that these documents actually belong to the purchased products.
+PDF documents are being created with the verification of all data.
+Unfortunately, these types of documents are susceptible to fraud because they can be copied unlimitedly and end users are therefore never 100% sure that these documents actually belong to the purchased products.

 With blockchain technology, a manufacturer can create an amount of certificates that matches the actual number of products produced.
 Parties that come after that process can’t create new products.
 This keeps the supply chain free of fake and lower quality steel and reduces the risk of expensive failures.